NTNU-IMT/stormbird/book/src/introduction.md

 Welcome to the Stormbird book!

 Stormbird is a library for simulating lifting surfaces, e.g. wings, in a simplified way by representing them as *line-models*.
-Although this can be usable for a variety of different cases, it is mostly developed to offer efficient modeling of modern wind propulsion devices.
+Although this can be used for a variety of different cases, it is mostly developed to offer efficient modeling of *modern wind propulsion devices*.
 That is, the following types of lifting surfaces are of particular interest:

 1) Wing sails
 2) Rotor sails